 - 1 ⅓ cup heavy whipping cream (divided)

 - Preheat the oven to 350*F and spray a 9" x 13" baking dish with non-stick cooking spray.

-- Mix the gingerbread mix, water and egg in a large mixing bowl until well mixed.1 14.5 ounce box of gingerbread mix, 1 large egg, 1 1/4 cup water
+- Mix the gingerbread mix and ingredients to make the cake in a large bowl.1 14.5 ounce box of gingerbread cake mix

-- Pour batter into the baking dish and bake for 25-30 minutes until a toothpick comes out clean.
+- Pour batter into the baking dish and bake according to the package directions.

 - Remove the cake from the oven then use a fork or round handle of a wooden spoon to poke holes all over the top of the cake and set it aside.

 - Mix together the evaporated milk, sweetened condensed milk and 1/3 cup heavy cream then pour the milk mixture over the cake until it is slightly saturated, but not soggy.
 You might not need all of the mixture.
 Then place in refrigerator to chill.1 1/3 cup heavy whipping cream, 12 ounces evaporated milk, 14 ounces sweetened condensed milk

 - While cake is chilling, add 2 TBS sugar to remaining heavy cream and whip until stiff peaks form.1 1/3 cup heavy whipping cream, 2 TBS sugar